 "But who is he working for now that he's back?
 Not the Citadel Council, as if you had to ask.
 Not the Alliance, either.
 No, Commander Shepard has apparently renounced his allegiance to both.
 After all, if one is declared dead, then who really has authority over you?
 But why go dark for so long?
+Why the secrecy?
+Why would the greatest hero in the history of the galaxy go underground?
 I have an idea.
 Maybe he got tired of putting his life on the line, day after day, only to be hung out to dry by the very organizations he was defending.
 Maybe he was tired of fighting with his hands tied behind his back and decided the best way to defend his people was to cut those ties that bound him.
 Far fetched, you say?
 Outside the realm of possibility?
 The crazy musings of just another talking head?
 Well, before you discount me, wait until I tell you just who Shepard is taking orders from these these days.
 The Citadel knows it.
 The Alliance does, too.
 And the answer may, or may not surprise you.

 "Commander Shepard now works for Cerberus...
 Cerberus.
 Makes you wonder, doesn't it?
 Makes you wonder if maybe, just maybe, he knows something we don't.
 We have to take a break.
 We'll be right back..."